gabor-trainer/java-ee-8-2024-nov-18/labs/day-04/10 Using CDI Events and Bean Scopes in Java EE. Understanding decoupled communication and bean lifecycle management.md

 ### Analyze and fully understand the `cdievents` Project

+**Important: The origianls source code in the book is in Java EE 8, contains a legacy file `profiles.xml` in the project root.
+This file cause inconsitent behaviour in IntelliJ and its maven plugin so you may not be able to create a run configuration and a successful deployment.
+To fix this issue, you can safely delete this `profiles.xml` file from the project root.**

+(Actually, all project in chapter 05 has this very same issue)

 Open the `cdievents` project in chapter 5 from existing source, and configure it to use with Glassfish.

 Run or debug the project and observe the output.
 Analyze the code using the following points: